Vivekanand-R/AI-Product-Framework/README.md

 For example, Toyota’s in-car voice navigation system went through dozens of iterations in Japan using real commuter behavior — focusing on accuracy, tone, and cultural cues rather than flashy UI.

-Lesson: Lean isn't just startup speak — it's embedded in Japan’s industrial DNA and influences digital product practices too.
+Meaning: Lean isn't just startup speak — it's embedded in Japan’s industrial DNA and influences digital product practices too.

 8, 9.
 Product Roadmapping - Process that links a product’s vision and goals to a clear plan of execution over time.